-Interested students should complete the Employment-Based Field Practicum application and submit it to the Director of Field Education by the date specified each semester (generally early October for January start dates and February for August start dates.)
-The application includes a description of the proposed field placement, a job description for the student's current position, a proposed schedule, a resume or CV from the proposed Field Instructor, and signatures of all involved agency personnel.
-Applications will be reviewed by a committee of social work faculty.
+Interested students should complete the Employment-Based Placement Proposal and submit it to the Director of Field Education by the date specified each semester (generally in October for January start dates and March for August start dates.)
+The proposal form includes an outline of how the proposed field placement will meet the social work competencies at the appropriate level of practice, a job description for the student's current position, a resume or CV from the proposed field instructor, and signatures of all involved agency personnel.
+Proposals will be reviewed by a committee of social work faculty.